Yadukrishnan

 }

-We also have the method in which the person actually takes the exam:
+We also have the method by which the person actually takes the exam:

 def takeExam: IO[Int] = {